arbCoding/PsSp/README.md

 ## Dependencies

-The only dependency that is **NOT** handled automatically is FFTW3.
+The only dependencies that are **NOT** handled automatically is FFTW3 GLFW (see Compilation Instructions for information).
 The others are submodules and are handled automatically for you.

 This project uses [Dear ImGui](https://github.com/ocornut/imgui/tree/v1.89.5) v1.89.5.
 This is necessary for compilation of the GUI.
 Specifically, the [OpenGL3](https://www.opengl.org/) and the [GLFW](https://www.glfw.org/) backends.